NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Projects.md

 [![Project Page](images/ProjectsPage.png)](images/ProjectsPage.png "Click to see the full image.")

+Cohorts can be created by selecting individual projects and using the Save New Cohort button above the table.
+The checkbox in the header allows all projects on the current page of the table to be selected at the same time.

 ### Facets Panel

 Facets represent properties of the data that can be used for filtering.
 The facets panel on the left allows users to filter the projects presented in the Table.